Goodbye Retail Link! Hello Walmart Luminate!

 No Budget?
 No Problem

-Returning to what started this article, the fact remains that Retail Link will sunset in March of next year, and you only have six months to find a solution.
+Returning to the beginning this article, the fact remains that Retail Link will sunset in March of next year, and you only have six months to find a solution.
 Suppose you already use the e2open Demand Signal Management application to consume Retail Link data in your business processes.
 In that case, you can leverage the Retail Adaptor, turn on the tap, and let the certified Walmart Luminate API connector do the job.

 If you do not use e2open Demand Signal Management yet, get in touch with us and ask about trial offers.